Jaun232/Takealot-Seller-Product-Finder/README.md

 # Takealot Seller Product Finder

 React + Vite application that looks up the live catalogue for a Takealot seller.
-Provide a seller ID and a keyword that matches one of their listings and the app will return the top matches directly from Takealot's public search API.
+Provide a seller ID and the app will return their top listings directly from Takealot's public search API.
 A Vercel serverless function (`api/seller-products.ts`) handles the API call so the browser never talks to Takealot directly (avoiding CORS issues).

 ## Local Development